NuclearKev/4-wire/README.md

 ## Program Information
 In the C# program you will notice a spreadsheet - this is where you should enter your data.
 The labels should be pretty self explanitory.
+NOTE: ENTER THE VALUES IN DECIMAL FORM PLEASE!
 Don't click on the upload button until you have all the data in filled in the spreadsheet.
 This uploads ALL the data to the database with the correct labels and such.
 Also, the group ID is your groups letter assigned by West.